nccgroup/kube-auto-analyzer/README.md

 One of the challenges with scripting these checks is that there are many different Kubernetes distributions, and each one does things differently, so implementing a generic script that covers them all would be tricky.
 We're working off kubeadm as a base, but ideally we'll get it working with as many distributions as possible.

-## Coverage

-### Master Node Security Configuration

- - Section 1.1 - API Server - All bar one Checks Implemented (34)
- - Section 1.2 - Scheduler - All Checks Implemented (1)
- - Section 1.3 - Controller Manager - All Checks Implemented (6)
- - Section 1.4 - Configuration Files - Basic Coverage implemented via kaa-agent.
- - Section 1.5 - etcd - All bar one Checks Implemented (8)
- - Section 1.6 - General Security Primitives - Not implementing directly.
-These checks are unscored so not really suitable for automated scanning.

-### Worker Node Security Configuration

- - Section 2.1 - API Config - kubelet checks in place via kaa-agent
- - Section 2.2 - Configuration Files - Basic coverage implemented via kaa-agent.
-At the moment we're providing information about file permissions back to the report as there's a lot of variety of locations and file names, it doesn't make a lot of sense to try and actually checking them to provide a pass/fail.

-### Federated Deployments

- - Section 3.1 - Federation API Server - TBC
- - Section 3.2 - Federation Controller Manager - TBC

 ### Additional Vulnerability Checks

 We're starting to implement checks for common Kubernetes vulnerabilities.
 Some of these can be derived from the CIS compliance checks, but in order to get more of a chance of picking them up, we're implementing direct checks as well.